TDStrasser/KookaBlockly-Reference/docs/source/clock.rst

 Reads the **Kookaberry’s** internal Real Time Clock (**RTC**) and returns a date or time in the chosen format selected from the drop-down menu on the block.

-The value returned is a character string.

 .. image:: images/clock-get-simple.png
-   :height: 200
+   :scale: 50%
    :align: center

+The value returned is a character string.

 Get Clock - Extended Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~